 WHAT IF SOME STUDENTS NEED ACCOMMODATIONS RELATED TO ACCESSIBILITY?

 Disability-related modifications remain in place in emergency situations.
 In the event all classes move to an online format, modifications of extended testing time, rest breaks during exams, and flexibility with assignment and exam deadlines are still in place.

 University interpreters and captioners will work remotely using Zoom or Moodle to ensure access for Deaf and Hard of Hearing Students.
-You will be contacted by the DSS office to ensure proper set up for interpreters.
+You will be contacted by the ODE office to ensure proper set up for interpreters.